tyrumus/md-newtab/README.md

 [How to force install on Linux](https://github.com/legostax/md-newtab/wiki/Installation)

 ## Features
-- Quick links to your most used websites
+- Customizable Quick links to your most used websites

-- Google search bar with animations
+- Search bar with animations that supports Google, DuckDuckGo, Yahoo, and Bing

 - Bookmarks widget

-## TODO
-- Make quick links customizable on options page

-- Allow Google search to be changed to a different default